NoxenScripts/noxen_afk/README.md

 **NOXEN AFK System** is a comprehensive FiveM script that allows players to enter AFK (Away From Keyboard) mode with an automatic reward system.
 The script provides an immersive experience with interactive NPCs, modern UI, and advanced security features.

+**🔌 Plug & Play**: Compatible with ESX and QB-Core without additional modifications.

 ## ✨ Key Features

 ### 🎯 AFK System